dannyp-dev/Fresh-20Meals-204-20U/README.md

 ### Tips for users
 - Add at least 3 ingredients to the bag for the best meal ideas.
-- Use the image scan when youre short on time — it automatically adds detected items to your Grocery Bag and opens the bag for review.
+- Use the image scan when youre short on time — it automatically adds detected items to your Grocery Bag and opens the bag for review.
 - If generation returns no results, try adding or removing a few ingredients or check your `GEMINI_API_KEY`.

 ---